 During a hot summer season having a swimming pool on your property can be a pretty sweet deal, always be incredibly glamorous and blessing to you.
 It’s easy to give into daydreams of hosting weekend parties, prosecute and vitalize fitness routine that includes laps after work, and spending long afternoons lounging poolside while cultivating the perfect tan.
 But like most good things, a swimming pool requires quite a bit of maintenance.
 To maintain a swimming pool use the best pool vacuum cleaner to keep your pool sparkling clean, always inviting, refreshing and ready for use every day.

-Preventative maintenance will go a long way in decrease lifecycle cost on your swimming pool.
+Although cleaning your pool can seem daunting it isn’t really so bad if you use the tips below.
+Preventative maintenance will go a long way to decrease lifecycle costs in your swimming pool.
 Carefully attention the advice below and save time, money and hassle.
 It not so hard, it is just a matter of making a habit.

 Clean water and balanced water chemistry are the keys to pool maintenance. pH is the measure of acid and base in the pool water’s total alkalinity and calcium hardness balance.
 Check pool chemistry 1-2 times per week during the summer and once per 1-2 weeks in the winter. pH should be kept between 7.2 and 7.8 the lower the pH on this scale the less chlorine your pool will need.
 Chlorine at 8.5 pH is about 10% active and at 7.0 is about 73% active.
 If the pH is too low, it will corrode metal equipment, cause etching on the surface materials and cause skin irritation.
 If the pH is too high, it prevents scaling on the pool surface and plumbing equipment and can cloud the water.
 Best of all, it prevents eye and skin irritation.